Muhammad Ali vs. Antonio Inoki: Legacy

-The fight is considered by boxing writers and fans as one of the most embarrassing moments in the career of both Ali and his cornermen.
+The fight is considered by boxing writers and fans as one of the most embarrassing moments in the careers of both Ali and his cornermen.
 Rhee considered the match and their participation as "shameful", and Pacheco would even deny to have taken part in the event until forty years later.
-Referee Lebell was the only person who remembered the match in a positive light, calling it a "very interesting, and a great memory. ...
+Referee LeBell was the only person who remembered the match in a positive light, calling it a "very interesting, and a great memory. ...
 It was a 'thinking' fight.
 It was two champions in their arts."

 Despite the challenge, Ali and Inoki became good friends following the fight.
-Inoki started using Ali's theme music, "The Greatest" (taken from Ali's 1977 biographical film), as his own signature tune, and borrowed the catchphrase "bom-ba-ye" from Ali's fans at the Rumble in the Jungle.
+Inoki started using Ali's theme music, "Ali Bombaye (Zaire Chant) I" (taken from Ali's 1977 biographical film), as his own signature tune, and borrowed the catchphrase "boma ye" from Ali's fans at the Rumble in the Jungle.
 Ali would continue to box for the next five years.
 In 1978, he lost the WBA and WBC heavyweight championships to Leon Spinks, but regained the WBA title (the WBC had stripped Spinks of his title due to his refusal to fight Ken Norton, the Number 1 contender) in a rematch the same year.
 In 1986, Spinks would also fight and lose to Inoki in the eighth round of a match for the WWF World Martial Arts Heavyweight Championship.
 After a two-year retirement, Ali would lose to Larry Holmes in 1980, and following a unanimous-decision loss to Trevor Berbick in 1981, retired from boxing.

 Inoki continued to wrestle for the next 22 years.
 In 1989, Inoki established his own political group, the Sports and Peace Party.
 He was elected to the House of Councillors of the Diet of Japan.
-In 1990, he was sent to negotiate with Saddam Hussein over the release of Japanese citizens being held hostage in Iraq.
+In 1990, he went to negotiate with Saddam Hussein over the release of Japanese citizens being held hostage in Iraq.
 Ali took part in Inoki's controversial two-day pro wrestling event in Pyongyang, North Korea, titled the Pyongyang International Sports and Culture Festival for Peace, where Inoki wrestled Ric Flair in the main event.
 Inoki eventually left office in 1995 amid accusations he had been bribed by the Yakuza.
 In 2012, Inoki revealed that he had converted to Shia Islam in 1990 and adopted the Islamic name "Muhammad Hussain Inoki".

 The fight played a role in the history of mixed martial arts, particularly in Japan.
 The match inspired Inoki's students Masakatsu Funaki and Minoru Suzuki to found Pancrase in 1993, which in turn inspired the foundation of Pride Fighting Championships in 1997.
 Pride was later acquired by its rival Ultimate Fighting Championship in 2007.

 In 1998, 38 years after his wrestling debut, Inoki retired.
 Ali flew out from the United States to watch Inoki win his final match against Don "The Predator" Frye.
 After the match, Ali climbed into the ring and hugged Inoki.
 Ali's representative read a message over the PA: